-The Board of Trustees (the “Board”) of the Chicago Transit Authority Retiree Healthcare Trust (“the Trust”) has adopted a Brokerage Policy with the overall goal of requiring that its investment managers achieve best execution in their trading of Plan assets.
+The Board of Trustees (the "Board") of the Retirement Plan for Chicago Transit Authority Employees ("the Plan") has adopted a Brokerage Policy with the overall goal of requiring that its investment managers achieve best execution in their trading of Plan assets.

-The Board recognizes a commitment to the success of minority-owned, women-owned and disabled-owned businesses1, and to promoting opportunities for those businesses in the City of Chicago and the State of Illinois.
+The Retirement Plan for CTA Employees also recognizes a commitment to the success of minority-owned, women-owned and disabled-owned businesses1, and to promoting opportunities for those businesses in the City of Chicago and the State of Illinois.

 To meet that commitment, the Board has adopted a Directed Brokerage Program.
 The goal of this program is to have investment managers achieve best execution, while utilizing minority-owned, women-owned and disabled-owned brokerage firms.

-The policy of the Plan with regard to its Directed Brokerage Program is as follows:
+The policy of the Plan with regard to its MWBE Directed Brokerage Program is as follows:

-Subject to best execution, and where funds are not commingled, all Large-Capitalization Domestic Equity managers, Mid-Capitalization Domestic Equity Managers, Small-Capitalization Domestic Equity managers and International Equity managers shall participate in the Trust’s Directed Brokerage Program.
-Step-outs are not prohibited within the brokerage policy, but managers are encouraged to use minority-owned, women-owned and disabled-owned brokers for execution.
+Subject to best execution, and where funds are not commingled, all Large-Capitalization Domestic Equity managers, Mid-Capitalization Domestic Equity Managers, Small-Capitalization Domestic Equity managers and International Equity managers shall participate in the Plan’s Directed Brokerage Program.